energyapps/bestpractices/best_practices/README.md

 ### General

-* Use 4-spaces for indentation (because it's easier to be consistent with Python than it is to switch your editor back and forth).
+* Use 4-spaces for indentation
 * Javascript variables names should always be ``lowercase_with_underscores``.
 * Static variables and configuration parameters should be in ``TITLECASE_WITH_UNDERSCORES``.
 * Named functions should look like this ``var camelCase = function() {}``.